emporia-vue-local/esphome/README.md

           name: "Phase B Phase Angle"
           filters: [*throttle_avg, *pos]
     ct_clamps:
+      # Do not specify a name for any of the power sensors here, only an id.
+This leaves the power sensors internal to ESPHome.
+      # Copy sensors will filter and then send power measurements to HA
+      # These non-throttled power sensors are used for accurately calculating energy
       - phase_id: phase_a
         input: "A"  # Verify the CT going to this device input also matches the phase/leg
         power: